imns1ght/data-structures/README.md

-# Data Structures Lab
+# Data Structures and Algorithms Lab

 ## TODO

-- [ ] Add data structures projects from 2019 to just this reṕo
+- [x] Add data structures projects from 2019 to just this repo